IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

 :ref:`AppConfig<App-Config>` with the selected data, it will create a new data ``::fwMedData::ActivitySeries`` that inherits from a ``fwMedData::Series``.

-There is three ways to launch an activity:
+There are three ways to launch an activity:

 - from a selection of Series contained in a Vector
 - from a activity wizard